ialbert/pypiper/docs/maker.md

 Note: this document is not suggesting changes to how Pypiper works.

-It is a new module, with a new command line tool called `maker` built on top of Pypiper that allows Pypiper to work more like a `make` and process so called `Makerfiles`.
+`maker` is a new module, that installs a new command line tool called `maker` built on top of Pypiper that allows Pypiper to work more like a `make` and process so called `Makerfiles`.

 ## The problem with Pypiper